Signatures no longer required (Australia Post policy)

 - a significant reduction in the availability of passenger flights – which, in addition to their dedicated overnight airfreight network, also carry their parcels

-Once again, for the latest updates from Australia Post regarding international shipping, please click here.
+For the latest updates from Australia Post regarding international shipping, please click here.